storj/docs/src/pages/dcs/how-tos/ocis-integration-guide/index.md

 ---
 title: oCIS
-slug: how-tos/ocis-integration-guide
+description: >-
-description: Boost your data storage and security with our guide on integrating Storj with oCIS.
+  Boost your data storage and security with our guide on integrating Storj with oCIS.
 Explore the benefits of combining Storj's economical S3-compatible storage with oCIS's powerful file sync and share platform.
 createdAt: 2023-03-08T19:02:05.000Z
 updatedAt: 2023-07-19T18:14:15.936Z
 docId: 6yT9Yqca64ZFFUEELoZGx
+redirects:
+  - /dcs/how-tos/ocis-integration-guide
 pageTitle: Integration guide for connecting Storj to oCIS
 ---